How to Make Nopales Asados (Grilled Cactus Paddles)

 WHERE TO BUY NOPALES

-Find fresh nopales in grocery stores that specialize in Mexican food.
-A few mainstream grocery stores also carry them in the fresh produce section.
+I usually find fresh nopales at my local Mexican grocery store.
+Very few mainstream grocery stores carry them in the fresh produce section.
 They are usually sold as whole paddles, which require cleaning, or cleaned and chopped in small bags (these are convenient and super easy to use).
 In Mexico, California, and other arid areas, you can even harvest them directly from prickly pear cactus plants.

 HOW TO CLEAN NOPALES

-Before learning how to cook with cactus paddle, it’s essential to learn how to clean nopales because not everybody has access to the freshly cleaned and cactus that is available in Mexican mercados.
-Also, if you’re lucky to live in an area where cactus grows, you can pick and clean your own paddles!
+Before learning how to cook with cactus paddle, it’s essential to learn how to clean nopales because not everybody has access to the freshly cleaned cactus that is available in Mexican markets.
+Also, if you’re lucky to live in an area where cactus grows, you can learn to pick and clean your own paddles with my step-by-step instructions!

 RECOMMENDED BY LOLA